ohduran/ohduran.github.io/_posts/2018-12-20-the-books-I-did-not-read.markdown

 > If you want to read stories of an age gone by, where he is the star of the story for being in the right place and the right time, with lots of privilege (including family money to start a venture fund, and a HBS degree), then this is the book.

-> Also, if you want to read poetry that he has written and included at the end of each chapter, this is also the book you are looking for.
-I just can't imagine that he didn't know someone who had the courage to take him aside and say, "Tim, this is a dreadful idea.
+> I just can't imagine that he didn't know someone who had the courage to take him aside and say, "Tim, this is a dreadful idea.
 Don't put poetry in your book."
 But having money means you get to do stupid things and people won't stop you.

 I love Hacker News because of [the comments](https://blog.ycombinator.com/hacker-news-highlights-august-to-november-2018/).

 ### 3 - [Scrum](https://www.amazon.com/Scrum-Doing-Twice-Work-Half/dp/1847941109?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=1847941109), by Jeff Sutherland
 An outdated topic and a study on megalomania combined.
 Hardly anything interesting.
 [Scrum](https://www.scrum.org/) is now mainstream in tech environments and has proven that the focus in software shouldn't be being fast, meaning doing more things, but being __agile__, meaning *being able to change direction*.
-I have no time for someone who calls everyone who doesn't agree with him stupid, and the best ideas are sometimes being praised by their worst preachers.
+I have no time for someone who calls everyone who doesn't agree with him stupid, and the best ideas are sometimes being communicated by their worst preachers.

 ### 2 - [48 Rules of Power](https://www.amazon.com/48-Laws-Power-Robert-Greene/dp/0140280197), by Robert Greene

 I listened to [an interview](https://fs.blog/robert-greene/) with the author and rushed to buy the book.
 Maybe it’s the story teller in me, but there is no structure; 48 stories served to you in the most pretentious manner, with no argument.
-Just some stories about people in history in most cases I’ve never heard of, with an attempt to work the mystique of The Art of War in the author’s advantage (lots of stories about Chinese rulers no one has heard of) and the sense that he could be possibly making everything up, as almost no roots to real, modern life are given, not even research studies.
+Just some stories about people in history in most cases I’ve never heard of, with an attempt to work the mystique of [The Art of War](https://www.amazon.com/Art-War-Sun-Tzu/dp/1453689117?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=1453689117) in the author’s advantage (lots of stories about Chinese rulers no one has heard of) and the sense that he could be possibly making everything up, as almost no roots to real, modern life are given, not even research studies.

 Avoid these book, and if 20 years on there’s still people talking about it, pick it up again.
 My bet is you won’t.